loftytopping/PyBox/README.md

     ├── LICENSE
     └── README.md

 As noted in the model overview, everything is driven by a gas-phase chemical mechanism.
-It therefore makes sense to have this model contruction within the root directory before we consider gas-to-particle partitioning.
-Currently there are two variants provided to solve the gas phase model:
+It therefore makes sense to have this model held within the root directory before we consider gas-to-particle partitioning [in the folder 'Aerosol'].
+Currently there are two variants used to solve the gas phase model:

 #### 1) Python [using Numba]
 This is the default version in the root directory.
 Recall the parsing of the equation file?
-After this, using the [Numba](https://numba.pydata.org) package, the set of functions that define the ODEs being solved are written as new Python files and then compiled before the first simulation.
+After new python scripts are created for use within the ODE solvers, the [Numba](https://numba.pydata.org) package then compiles these before the first simulation.
 Numba does this as the modules are imported.
-This allows an improvement in computational speed over pure python functions.
-You will therefore find the first simulation will take some time to compile the relevant libraries, but once compiled will provide a benefit.
-Indeed, if you retain the specifica chemical mechanism, Numba will not need to re-compile even when you start with new initial conditions.
+You will therefore find the initial pre-simulation stages of the first simulation will take some time, but not in subsequent model simulations.
+Indeed, if you retain a specific chemical mechanism, Numba will not need to re-compile even when you start with new initial conditions.
 The current version provides you with an example.
 Specifically, it is based on the MCM representation of the degredation of [Alpha-Pinene](https://en.wikipedia.org/wiki/Alpha-Pinene).
 To run the model, once you are happy all dependecies are installed, type the following from the root directory:

 > python Gas_simulation.py